Trump-backed Carey, centrist Brown win Ohio US House races

 “While we didn’t cross the river, we inspired thousands to dream bigger and expect more,” she said in a Twitter statement.
 “We couldn’t overcome the influence of dark money, but we left our mark on OH11 and this nation.”

 Meanwhile, a contingent of moderates are worried that a leftward drift could cost the party seats in the next year’s midterm elections.
-Biden hasn’t heeded the left’s calls for more aggressive action on certain issues, including voting rights and immigration.
+Biden hasn’t heeded the left’s calls for more aggressive action on such issues as voting rights and immigration.

 That’s left progressive leaders searching for new strategies that can bolster its influence.
 Turner would have added another voice to those efforts, but Brown successfully used her history of biting criticism of fellow Democrats — she once likened supporting Biden to being forced to eat excrement — against her.

-The political newcomer Carey defeated a crowd of other candidates, including some with establishment backing and experience in state politics.
+The political newcomer Carey defeated a crowd of other Republican candidates in his Columbus-area race, including some with establishment backing and experience in state politics.

-He’ll take on Democratic state Rep. Allison Russo, a health policy consultant who won the Democratic nomination, in the GOP-leaning Columbus-area district.
+He’ll take on Democratic state Rep. Allison Russo, a health policy consultant who won the Democratic nomination, in the GOP-leaning 15th Congressional District this fall.

 ”Thank you to Ohio and all of our wonderful American patriots,” he said.
 “Congratulations to Mike and his family.
 He will never let you down!”

-Democratic U.S. Sen. Sherrod Brown tweeted Democrats will “get to work to elect a champion for Ohio working families this November.”
+Democratic U.S. Sen. Sherrod Brown tweeted congratulations to Russo, pledging to”get to work to elect a champion for Ohio working families this November.”

 The GOP result was a blow to former U.S. Rep. Steve Stivers, a moderate Republican who retired from the seat in May and endorsed state Rep. Jeff LaRe, a security executive with law enforcement experience, in the race.